saichandra-1/finance-extract/README.md

-The projects live Linke
+The projects live Link

-## Upload a Financil data of a company select the attributes you want to extract and submit
+## Upload a Financial data of a company select the attributes you want to extract and submit
 ## The Result you will see on the right side

 ## APP: